monome/docs/docs/modular/ansible/index.md

 To write a preset, press and hold the position to write to.

 A "glyph" can be drawn in the right 8x8 quadrant as a visual cue as to what the preset is all about.
 This will be displayed when presets are selected for reading.

+### Teletype Clocking

+A channel of Kria can be set to be clocked from the Teletype command `KR.CLK x` (see below).

+To do so, hold down the pattern key, and `TODO DO SOMETHING`

 ## Meadowphysics (Grid)